rmb122/rogue_mysql_server/README_EN.md

 # The server will actually read one file in the list sequentially while the client sends one query.

 always_read: true
-# If this option is set to true, the rouge server won't check the client's hint of whether it supports LOAD DATA LOCAL, and always try to read the file.
+# If this option is set to true, the rogue server won't check the client's hint of whether it supports LOAD DATA LOCAL, and always try to read the file.
-# Otherwise, the rouge server will respect the client's hint.
+# Otherwise, the rogue server will respect the client's hint.

 from_database_name: false
 # If this option is set to true, the rogue server will get the filename from the database name provided by the client instead of `file_list`.